wppqywq/compositional-modeling/README.md

 ### Settings

 Meaning:
-- Meanings are fixed across generation
+- Meanings(trails) are fixed across generation.
 - Means represent as tower-building programs in DSL, in multiple program-level(fully decompositions -> reuseable chunks).
 > Assume: abstraction arises from choosing among alternative descriptions of the same underlying structure, not new meanings.